 The Australia pasta market size reached USD 745.8 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 977.4 Million by 2033, exhibiting a growth rate (CAGR) of 2.90% during 2025-2033.
+Looking forward, the market is projected to reach USD 977.4 Million by 2033, exhibiting a growth rate (CAGR) of 2.90% during 2025-2033.
 The market is growing steadily, driven by rising demand for diverse noodle types, premium products, and convenient meal options.
 Cultural influences, online retail expansion, and interest in specialty and health-focused pasta varieties are shaping consumer choices and encouraging product innovation across the category.

 Report Attribute